bytemomo/nautilus/README.md

 sudo ./siren -config siren/config/example-ebpf.yaml
 ```

-Recording now produces PCAP files by default so you can open captures in
+Recording produces PCAP files by default so you can open captures in
 Wireshark immediately.
 Attaching the XDP hook requires root or the relevant
 capabilities, and you must pass the interface name via the configuration
 (`ebpf.interface`).